hungcq/knowledge-repo/IT/software-engineering-at-google/25-compute-as-a-service.md

     - Deduplication: client-assigned unique ID
   - Check for mis-identified failed node using address resolution system
 - Run once job: run on compute service to save engineer time, esp for heavy job
-- -> Need a limit to avoid accidental overuse
+- -> Set a limit to avoid accidental overuse
 ### Compute architecture lessons learned at Google, over time and scale
 - Containers as an abstraction of the compute env
 - Compute service manage resource for both batch job & serving job